Abnormal Pap Smears: What you should know?

 What is a Pap Smear?

-A pap smear is a screening process performed on women as part of pelvic examination.
+A abnormal pap smear test is a screening process performed on women as part of pelvic examination.
 It is a simple test to determine any abnormal cell growths in the cervix.
 As you know cervix is located at the lower part of the uterus, adjacent to the vagina.
 An abnormal pap smear says there are abnormal cell growths in the cervical area.
 It may be due to different causes.

-Abnormal a pap smear test will hint towards the possibility of cervical cancer.
+Abnormal pap smear test will hint towards the possibility of cervical cancer.
 Although, an abnormal pap smear does not mean that you have cervical cancer.
 A pap smear test can detect the growth of pre-cancerous cells, known as dysplasia.
 These types of cells can be removed before it develops into cervical cancer.
 Therefore abnormal pap smear is a preventive step against cervical cancer.
 Taking pap smear test once in a year will decrease the possibility of developing cervical cancer in women.

 Causes of Abnormal Pap Smear